RJPerry23d/bamazon/README.md

 # Overview

-In this activity, you'll be creating an Amazon-like storefront with the MySQL skills you learned this week.
+In this activity, I created an Amazon-like storefront with the MySQL skills you learned this week.

 Make sure you save and require the MySQL and Inquirer npm packages in your homework files--your app will need them for data input and storage.